NoahYB/UnityLSystem3DTreeGen/README.md

 # LSystem3DTreeGen
 ![Screenshot (96)](https://user-images.githubusercontent.com/37704804/112577533-b3c9b280-8db1-11eb-973d-a31f6210302a.png)
-ind-depth explanation and write up available here https://noahbrinton.com/LSystemWriteUp/ Program that creates 3D L Systems in Unity mainly to be used for creating trees <br />
+##in-depth explanation and write up available here https://noahbrinton.com/LSystemWriteUp/ <br /><br />
+Program that creates 3D L Systems in Unity mainly to be used for creating trees, <br />
-Compatible with both parametric and non-parametric L Systems, and Tropisms <br />
+Compatible with both parametric and non-parametric L Systems, and Tropisms, <br />
-Creates Custom meshes for L Systems and provides Cartoon-shaders for both leaves and trees <br />
+Creates Custom meshes for L Systems and provides Cartoon-shaders for both leaves and trees, <br />
-Saves L Systems as OBJ files if needed <br />
+Saves L Systems as OBJ files to the desktop<br />
 Has functionality to generate random L-System rules as shown below
  <br />
 ![RandomGen](https://user-images.githubusercontent.com/37704804/112577491-a1e80f80-8db1-11eb-9a0c-d72959172885.gif)